Bet on the Preakness Stakes

 Playing the Preakness Stakes Betting Odds

 With a chance at racing immortality as a Triple Crown winner, the Kentucky Derby champ is almost always the favorite to win the Preakness Stakes.
-Occasionally they are not: for example: Derby winner Rich Strike did not run in the 2022 Preakness, and in 2009 Rachel Alexandra won the Kentucky Oaks so impressively that she was favored over Kentucky Derby winner Mine That Bird.
+Occasionally they are not: for example: Derby winner Rich Strike did not run in the 2022 Preakness, and in 2009 the filly Rachel Alexandra won the Kentucky Oaks so impressively that she was favored over Kentucky Derby winner Mine That Bird.
 But, the Kentucky Derby winner is usually the Preakness favorite.

 But history has shown the Derby winner doesn't always repeat in the Preakness.
 Favorites have done well in the Preakness, winning about half the time: this is more often than they win in other Triple Crown races.
 However, in the first ten years since the advent of the points system in 2013, only three of the ten favorites won the Preakness.